September 30, 2020

 Open Source

-In this blog, we look at the current state of open source software security, debunk some commonly-held myths regarding open source risks, including concerns around longevity, testing, validation, and enterprise viability.
+In this blog, we look at the current state of open source software security, debunk some commonly held myths regarding open source risks, including concerns around longevity, testing, validation, and enterprise viability.

-Also, we must realize that there are thousands of unique OSS projects available for download.
+Also, it's important to realize that there are thousands of unique OSS projects available for download.
 Perusing this vast landscape, one will quickly see that not all OSS is created equal.
-From OSS created by a high school student in their basement, to OSS developed by a consortium of some of the largest companies in the world, you can imagine that there would be a wide variability in both the quality of OSS and open source software security.
+From OSS created by a high school student in their basement to OSS developed by a consortium of some of the largest companies in the world, you can imagine that there would be a great deal of variability in both the quality of the software and how secure it is.
+In my opinion, OSS is no less secure than commercial or proprietary software.

 Common Open Source Software Security Myths